 The accompanying Consolidated Financial Statements have been prepared on the basis that the Company will continue as a going concern, which assumes that the Company will be able to meet its commitments, continue operations and realize its assets and discharge its liabilities in the normal course of business until at least December 31, 2017.
 Several adverse conditions and material uncertainties, including low metal prices, cast significant doubt upon the going concern assumption.
-The Company had current assets of \$1.1 million, a consolidated working capital of \$0.4 million, consolidated deficit of \$203.1 million and net income of \$0.02 million as at and for the year ended on December 31, 2016.
+As at March 31, 2017, the Company had working capital of \$2.3 million, compared with \$0.4 million as at December 31, 2016.
+The major components of working capital at March 31, 2017 included \$3.1 million of current assets, and \$0.6 million in accounts payable.